-Less mess, less stress and more control at every step - because a great fitting restoration should never be a surprise.
+Less mess, less stress and more control at every step - because a great fitting dental restoration should never be a surprise.

 You can use the indicated working time reliably to full capacity – inaccuracies associated with premature setting are avoided.
 And once the working time is over, setting starts immediately.